 Marketers need to understand that speaking to the age-defiant 50-something is quite different from the conversation to be had with a more age-accepting 60-something.
 Especially since their purchasing power exceeds that of any other generation out there.
 According to Pew Research Center and AARP, 50- to 64-year olds are the fastest growing demographic in the nation.
 They spend more money on goods and services –nearly $2 trillion –than any other age group.

-The new face of American Apparel, gray-haired Jacky O’Shaughnessy, is 62 years old.
-As O’Shaughnessy says, “I don’t wake up in the morning and tell myself, I’m now a 62-year-old, and think about my age before I go out the door.
+Jacky O’Shaughnessy was recruited to be a model for American Apparel after she was 60 years old.
+As O’Shaughnessy has said, “I don’t wake up in the morning and tell myself, I’m now a 62-year-old, and think about my age before I go out the door.
 What’s more important is your attitude and how you feel about the aging process.”
 One 63-year-old we interviewed told us: “Now I think about how the whole person looks.
 Does she look healthy?
 Relaxed?
 How much stress is in her life?
 Looking good has so many dimensions as you get older.”

-Quality of life is exactly what Baby Boomers and beyond are buying into, but it changes over time.
+Quality of life is exactly what women over 50 and beyond are buying into, but it changes over time.
 While women in their 50s may try to hold on to the lives–and looks–they had in their 30s and 40s, as 50 starts to fade in the rear-view mirror, “quality of life” evolves, with many women embracing an entirely new holistic outlook.

 Head’s up, marketers!
 It’s time to understand that there’s more than one lifestage for women post 50, with varying attitudes and perspectives on health, beauty, achievement and what ‘s truly important – and that calls for more than one way to talk to these highly desirable consumers, and win.